status-im/help.status.im/docs/en/your-profile-and-preferences/customize-group-chat-notifications.md

     1. Select **Mute chat**.

 !!! tip
-	  Group chats show up greyed out :mobile-mute: **Mute** next to their name, when you mute notifications.
+	When you mute notifications for a group chat, it appears greyed out and has :mobile-mute: Mute next to its name.
 ## Mute group chat notifications except personal mentions

-If you want to avoid missing important messages, you can selectively mute some notifications, except global mentions.
-This procedure mutes all group chats notifications except personal mentions
+If you want to avoid missing important messages, you can mute some notifications.
+Here's how to mute all group chat notifications except personal mentions:

 === "Mobile"